 We and our subsidiaries file U.S. federal income tax returns, as well as tax returns in multiple state and foreign jurisdictions.
-The U.S. Internal Revenue Service is currently conducting an examination of our U.S. federal tax returns for the years 2010 and 2011.
-Because of net operating losses which were fully utilized on the 2010 tax return, our U.S. federal tax returns for 2003 through 2009 remain subject to examination.
-Most principal subsidiaries in Israel are currently under examination for tax years 2008 through 2010.
-The tax returns of other significant non-U.S. subsidiaries which are currently under examination include India (2004 through 2011), China (2009), and the Republic of Taiwan (2007 through 2012).
-In 2013, we settled an examination of the 2005 through 2008 tax years for our subsidiaries in Germany.
+In 2014, the U.S. Internal Revenue Service concluded its examination of our U.S. federal tax returns through the 2011 tax year.
+The tax returns of principal non-U.S. subsidiaries which are currently under examination include France (2012 and 2013), Germany (2009 through 2012), India (2004 through 2012), Israel (2009 through 2012), and the Republic of China (Taiwan) (2012).
 We and our subsidiaries also file income tax returns in other taxing jurisdictions in the U.S. and around the world, many of which are still open to examinations.